shichuzhu/sds/mp1/README.md

 - [Done] Allow user-input grep pattern.
 (Currently hard-coded)
 - Write command that will cleanup the running service instead of manually cancel each server.
 - Write code to auto-send IP & port info from server to the client.
-- Add build functionality instead of running `go run` all the time.
+- [Done] Add build functionality instead of running `go run` all the time.